BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

 * When the `run` function gets called *ask* the user what they want to do
 * Depending on the user input, perform a database operation
   * and ask if they'd like to perform another operation
-* Add a section to your logic to handle all the database operations we set up
+* Add a section to your logic to handle each of the database operations we set up in our `DataStore`